Missionary to America: Stella Yau

 Dr. Robert Scudieri, President Mission Nation Publishing

 “As Jesus was walking beside the Sea of Galilee, He saw two brothers, Simon called Peter and his brother Andrew.
 They were casting a net into the sea, for they were fishermen.
 “Come, follow Me,” Jesus said, “and I will make you fishers of men.”
 And at once they left their nets and followed Him.”
 Gospel of Matthew 4: 19-20

-As Stella grew up in San Francisco, she learned to speak English as an American, succeeded in school, and in college and began to climb the executive ladder at Honeywell.
-That is when it happened: the tug to leave the pursuit of the corporate life behind to become a missionary.
-She would go with Jesus to find those whom did not know His love and show them a new Way.
+As Stella grew up in San Francisco, she learned to speak English as an American.
+She succeeded in school and in college and began to climb the executive ladder at Honeywell.
+That is when it happened: the tug to leave the pursuit of the corporate life behind and become a missionary.
+She would go with Jesus to find those whom did not know His love and show them a new way.
 Stella wanted the new immigrants to America to know the love and comfort she had received from her church family.
 Today Stella Yau is a director for LINC (Lutheran Inner City Network Coalition) ministries in Los Angeles and a missionary.
 She works for an aging, declining Anglo congregation in a community that is now seventy percent Asian.

-Thinking about what she gave up to be a missionary she says she loves her work and would do it all again in a heartbeat.
+Thinking about what she gave up to be a missionary, Stella says she loves her work and would do it all again in a heartbeat.
 And that is precisely what God did.
-He put off the privileges of His life and journeyed on earth, willing to sacrifice everything, because His heart beat for a world that might know God’s gracious love.
+He put off the privileges of His life and journeyed on earth, willing to sacrifice everything because His heart beat for a world that might know God’s gracious love.

 When you have come to know the love of Jesus, the Spirit of God impels you to share His love, His forgiveness, His grace wherever you are.
 For some, it even causes them to leave their current lives to become a missionary.